huodahaha/TwitterSearch/README.md

 ## Feature: Twitter Search
 Using TwitterSearch, you can search tweets from a given twitter user's timeline.
 Also, the search time range could be set to a specific time spec.
-The result ranking algorithm combine a tf-idf algorithm and tweets' impact score (calulating with each tweet's retweet count and favorite count)
+The result ranking algorithm combine a tf-idf algorithm and tweets' impact score (calculating with each tweet's retweet count and favorite count)

 ## Feature: Keyword Retrieval
 Using the tf-idf algorithm and tweet impact score, TwitterSearch can give analysis about a certain users